 (b) does not apply in relation to bankruptcies for which the date of the bankruptcy is before the commencement.

 (3) The relevant provisions apply to proceedings instituted after the commencement, whether the date of the bankruptcy is before, on or after the commencement.

 ”.

-13 On the date as at which this compilation was prepared, the Criminal Law and Evidence Amendment Act 2008 s.
-77(2) had not come into operation.
-It reads as follows:

-“

-77. Courts Legislation Amendment and Repeal Act 2004 amended

-(1) The amendments in this section are to the Courts Legislation Amendment and Repeal Act 2004*.

-(2) Section 95 is amended in the Table to the section, in the row beginning with “s.
-43(7)” by deleting “s.
-243(6)”.

-”.